HagOrMan/Tutorials/BashAliases.md

 # What is bash?
 I use bash as a short form for "bash terminal", which in this tutorial means a Unix-like terminal.
 If you're familiar with Command Prompt or Powershell on Windows, those are two other terminal examples.
 However, they are Windows-based and do not apply to this tutorial.

 If your terminal doesn’t support aliases, I highly recommend using Git Bash or another Unix-like terminal.
-I'm on windows, so Git Bash is my best way to get a Unix-like environment.
+I'm on Windows, so Git Bash is my best way to get a Unix-like environment.

-For the purposes of this tutorial, you'll need what's known as a `.bashrc` file.
+For this tutorial, you'll need what's known as a `.bashrc` file.
 This is found in your root directory, `~/`.
 It controls what is done on initialization of your terminal as well as allows you to create `aliases`, the main focus here.
 If it doesn't already exist, you can just create the file and start adding lines like `alias gs='git status'`!
 Now the next time you open your terminal, you can run `gs` instead of typing out the full thing.

 <details>
     <summary>How do I create the bashrc file?</summary>